 Our freezer meal ebooks really do contain all the information you need.
 You’re given shopping lists, instructions for assembly, and complete recipes with easy-to-find ingredients and easy-to-follow directions.

 Here’s an example of how you may use any one of our 10 for the freezer menus to simplify your meal prep:

 • Bring the Master Shopping list and the Add-On Shopping list with you to the grocery store

 • Buy the ingredients you need to make all 10 meals at once

 • Spend 1.5-2.5 hours when you get home preparing 20 nights’ worth of dinners

 • Pat yourself on the back and relax

-Good news–we recently released BRAND NEW 10 for the Freezer Menus!
-You can get them now for over half off!
+Good news–we have 10 for the Freezer Menus!
 Click here to learn more —